Gholimoli/studyNautv2/docs/troubleshooting.md

     *   **Solution**: **Check API Key Status:** Visit the respective provider's dashboard (Google AI Studio, OpenAI Platform, SerpAPI, ElevenLabs) to ensure the key is active, has the necessary permissions/APIs enabled, and has sufficient credits/quota.
     *   **Solution**: **Log Request/Response:** Temporarily add logging within the provider implementation (`server/src/modules/ai/providers/` or `utils/`) to see the exact request being sent and the raw error response received from the API.
     *   **Solution**: **Check Provider Libraries:** Ensure the correct SDKs/libraries are installed (`@google/generative-ai`, `openai`, `serpapi`, etc.).

+### OpenAI API

+### OCR Provider Issues (Mistral/Gemini)

+- **Problem**: PDF processing fails with Mistral error (e.g., 520 Cloudflare error).
+  - **Solution**: This seems to be an intermittent issue with the Mistral API when processing raw PDF buffers.
+The system is designed to automatically fall back to the Gemini provider, which should succeed.
+Monitor worker logs for confirmation of fallback.

+- **Problem**: Image processing fails with Mistral error (e.g., 422 Unprocessable Entity).
+  - **Solution**: This appears to be an issue with how Mistral handles `data_uri` for images via its API.
+The system will automatically fall back to the Gemini provider, which handles images correctly.
+Monitor worker logs for confirmation.

+- **Problem**: OCR fallback doesn't seem to trigger (worker throws error like "Primary provider returned null...").
+  - **Solution**: Ensure `FALLBACK_OCR_PROVIDER=gemini` is correctly set in `server/.env` (note: key is `gemini`, not a specific model).
+Verify `GEMINI_API_KEY` is also set.
+Restart the worker process after checking `.env`.

+### SerpAPI

 ## Frontend Issues (`client/`)